-When numbness or tingling is present in addition to neck pain, there may be poor Neurodynamic mobility.
-Neural mobilizations were shown to have favorable outcomes vs. when patients received cervical mobilizations, demonstrated by Alilison et al. Here are nerve gliders and tensioner.
+When numbness or tingling is present in addition to neck pain, there may be poor neurodynamic mobility.
+Neural mobilizations were shown to have favorable outcomes vs. when patients received cervical mobilizations, as demonstrated by Alilison et al. Here are nerve gliders and tensioners.
 This will help generally mobilize the nerves of the neck that go into the arm.
 Begin with nerve gliders when first initiating nerve glides into your program.
 As you feel comfortable you can progress into the more aggressive nerve tensioners.

 Median Nerve Tensioner

 The take-home message from this article is to approach your neck [P]Rehab from all different angles!
 If you solely work on the movement of your neck but do not address the coordination or strength, for example, you may not optimize your symptoms!
 The neck receives such a large influence from the anatomical structures surrounding it, and therefore it is important that we give it the proper foundation it needs!

 Maintain Optimal Health of Your Neck & Mid Back